 Transfer students have many scholarships available to help make the transition to the University of Utah.
 Here are the places you can go to find one for you!

-Curious about the transfer scholarship process at the University Scholarship Office?
+Curious about the transfer scholarship process at the University Office of Scholarships and Financial Aid?
 Check out our Transfer Scholarship Checklist page to help keep you on track!

 Transfer applicants who have submitted a complete admissions application for Fall by Feb.
 1 will automatically be considered for merit scholarships.
 Transfer students who hope to be considered for need-based scholarships must also submit a FAFSA and complete their financial aid file by the Feb.
 1 Financial Aid Priority Date.

 Students are eligible to receive a transfer scholarship if they, at the time of applying for admission, have completed at least 60 semester credits from a regionally-accredited college or university after high school.
 Test credits (AP, IB, CLEP, Language, etc.) do not apply toward the 60 semester credit requirement.
 Concurrent enrollment will also not be included in the 60 semester credit requirement unless the student has attended another college or university for at least one semester after high school graduation.
 Students with fewer transfer hours may qualify for scholarships of lesser value.